Sheikh Lotfollah Mosque: Entrance iwan

-The monument's architect was Mohammad-Reza Isfahani, who solved the problem of the difference between the direction of qibla and gateway of the building by devising an L-shaped connecting vestibule between the entrance and the enclosure.

-Reza Abbasi's inscription on the entry gateway gives the date of the start of construction.

-The north-south orientation of the Maydan does not agree with south-west direction of qibla; it is set at 45 degrees to it.
-This feature, called pāshnah (پاشنه) in Persian architecture, has caused the dome to stand not exactly behind the entrance iwan (see picture).
+The monument's architect solved the problem of the difference between the direction of qibla and the portal iwan by devising an L-shaped connecting vestibule between the entrance and the enclosure.
+The north-south orientation of the maydan does not agree with south-west direction of qibla; it is set at 45 degrees to it.
+This feature, called pāshnah (پاشنه) in Persian architecture, has caused the dome to stand not exactly behind the entrance iwan.